 - Homestays with locals

-- Trips to Nice, Fontaine de Vaucluse, Les Baux, and Le Luberon
+- Orientation in Paris, and trips to Nice, Fontaine de Vaucluse, Les Baux, and Le Luberon

 - Small, safe community in the stunning southern France